-The second JWT claim that MUST be present is the jcard claim.
-Section 5.3 describes the registration.
+The second JWT claim that MUST be present is the "jcard" claim.
+The value of the jcard [RFC7095] claim is a JSON array conforming to the JSON jCard data format defined in RFC7095 Section 5.3 describes the registration.
 In the construction of the jcard claim, the "jcard" MUST include at least one of the URL, EMAIL, TEL, or ADR properties.
 UACs supporting this specification MUST be prepared to receive a full jCard.
 Call originators (at the UAC) can use the information returned by the jCard to contact the intermediary that rejected the call to appeal the intermediary's blocking of the call attempt.
 What the intermediary does if the blocked caller contacts the intermediary is outside the scope of this document.